IbDaGib/inspirational-quotes/README.md

 A modern, interactive web application that generates inspirational quotes with beautiful visualizations and AI-powered explanations.

+## Project Overview & Approach

+This project was inspired by quote of the day applications, with a focus on creating a simple and intuitive user interface.
+The design draws inspiration from aesthetically pleasing websites like [altl.io](https://altl.io/), emphasizing clean design and user experience.

+### Key Implementation Details
+- Utilized shadcn/ui components for a modern, consistent UI design
+- Adapted to API challenges by using an alternative endpoint when quotable.io was down
+- Implemented comprehensive test cases using Cursor's AI assistance
+- Focused on simplicity while maintaining functionality

+### Future Development Opportunities
+- Implement an origami fortune teller-like interaction mode
+- Create a node network visualization connecting tags to quotes
+- Add a caching system for quotes with 24-hour reset and 20-quote limit
+- Implement email collection functionality for quote sharing
+- Develop deeper user interaction features

 ## Features

 - 🎨 **Dynamic Visual Design**